Your Career

 Richard - Project Manager for Operations and Maintenance

-The role is very phone-centric so day-to-day I spend most of my day answering calls and emails, it can be very busy, but I find it can make the day pass quicker.
-I really like that I don’t sit around all day, I enjoy the buzz of being on my feet and moving around all day.
-I really enjoy the fast-paced environment especially compared with other places I’ve worked.
-Everyone is always so friendly and nice to work alongside, there is no one on the staff who isn’t a pleasure to work with.
-Even with the current climate and situation when I come into the office everyone always has a smile on their face, and that really makes my day.
-It makes it a joyous place to work knowing when I’m having a bad day personally, I’m greeted by smiles and warmth from my colleagues.
+Everyone is always so friendly and nice, and all the staff are a pleasure to work alongside, sharing the same ethos of wanting to support patient care by doing the best job possible.
+Even with the legacy of the pandemic, when I come into the office everyone always has a smile on their face, and that really makes my day.
+It makes it a joyous place to work, knowing even when I’m having a bad day personally, I’m greeted by smiles and warmth from my colleagues.

 Chris - Mechanical Craftsperson